Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Complex relationships are easier to understand when they are visual.

-SAMU enables teams to map applications, services, and integrations in an intuitive graphical environment.
+SAMU enables teams to map applications, services, and integrations into an intuitive and easy to understand graphical environment.

-This reduces risk during consolidation and modernization initiatives.
+This reduces risks during consolidation and modernization initiatives.

 Structured Evaluation Framework